Marketing communications: Print

 Printed media is the most basic form of media advertising.
 It is the most challenging to create strong imagery with, due to its lack of sensory stimulation, but can be effective in efficient, clear information communication and message delivery.
 Where a consumer may miss a message in video promoted by ads or audio (A loud noise interrupts, or someone blocks their view) in print the message remains visible indefinitely.
 Aspects such as size, color and style can be used to increase effectiveness relative to other print advertisements, which is important as despite being a basic media communication channel, print is the second largest medium after television.

+Within printed media, organizations also produce materials used to inform prospects and to support sales presentations and direct response efforts.
+Marketing collateral such as business cards, brochures, sales sheets, presentation folders, and point-of-sale materials may use higher-quality paper stocks and tactile or visual finishing treatments to increase perceived quality and reader engagement, and in direct-mail contexts such treatments are intended to help drive response rates.

 Traditionally, marketing communications practitioners focused on the creation and execution of printed marketing collateral.
 Traditional media, or as some refer to as old media, has been used within the marketing and advertising world for many years.
 Traditional media encompasses conventional forms of advertising media, such as television, magazines, newspapers, radio, and direct mail and outdoor.
 For many decades, these forms of communication have been the main source for marketers to reach both consumers and other companies.
 In a world with no internet and the vast world of social media, roots of advertising and promotion lie within traditional media, where there is a more direct, physical way of advertising.